Patchier/Tend-to-your-Frontier/README.md

 # Necessary MCM Tweak

-- Pause the game when you get a change, and choose Mod Configuration.
+- Pause the game when you get a chance, and choose Mod Configuration.

 - Go to Enhanced Item Info, and disable the option to show the Value/Weight.
 This is already handled by VUI+.